Artificial Intelligence: Smarter machines, smarter marketing – the promise of AI

 “How will AI (artificial intelligence) change marketing?”

-At the first-ever Marketing Artificial Intelligence Conference (MAICON), thought leaders showed marketers what’s coming.
+At the first-ever Marketing Artificial Intelligence Conference (MAICON), thought leaders showed marketers what was coming.

 “Most marketers don’t know what is AI or how to use it,” says Paul Roetzer, the founder of MAICON.